Azure-Samples/azure-openai-rag-workshop/docs/sections/ai-search/06-chat-api.md

 const vectorStore = new AzureAISearchVectorStore(embeddings, { credentials });
 ```

 Here we create the clients for the Azure OpenAI chat model and the Azure OpenAI embeddings model, using the `azureADTokenProvider` method we created earlier.
+We pass a few options to control the behavior of the chat model:
+- `temperature` controls the randomness of the model.
+A value of 0 will make the model deterministic, and a value of 1 will make it generate the most random answers.
+- `maxTokens` is the maximum number of tokens the model will generate.
+If you set it too low, the model will not be able to generate long answers.
+If you set it too high, the model may generate answers that are too long.
+- `n` is the number of answers the model will generate.
+In our case we only want one answer, so we set it to 1.

 For the vector database, we create a `AzureAISearchVectorStore` instance that will be used to interact with the AI Search service.

 ### Creating the ChatService